 Types of Flex Circuits

-Flex and rigid-flex circuits are available in a variety of configurations to meet a broad range of application requirments.
+Flex and rigid-flex circuits are available in a variety of configurations to meet a broad range of application requirements.
 Below you will find information regarding the different types of flexible circuits available from a single- or double-sided design to multi-layer technologies, including rigid-flex circuit design specifications.

 See our technical article for more information on flex circuit material and construction methods or see our past flex circuit technical webinar to better help you design your next flexible PCB.